D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 Key facts

-- →Only 33.4% of job-eligible foreign graduates found work in Korea in 2024, versus 69.5% of Korean graduates.
+- Only 33.4% of job-eligible foreign graduates found work in Korea in 2024, versus 69.5% of Korean graduates.
 The gap is structural, not personal.

-- →D-10 now allows up to 3 years of total stay (up from 2) and 1-year renewal increments (up from 6 months), following the October 29, 2025 reform.
+- D-10 now allows up to 3 years of total stay (up from 2) and 1-year renewal increments (up from 6 months), following the October 29, 2025 reform.
+The 3-year cap is tier-based: lower-tier applicants scoring 60 to 79 points typically receive 1 year, while higher tiers reach the full 3 years.

-- →Korean university graduates with TOPIK Level 4 or higher are exempt from both the D-10 points test and the financial proof requirement of 6,888,996 KRW.
+- Korean university graduates with TOPIK Level 4 or higher are exempt from both the D-10 points test and the financial proof requirement of 6,888,996 KRW.

-- →The E-7-1 salary minimum is 31,120,000 KRW/year (approximately 2,593,000 KRW/month) for February 1 through December 31, 2026.
+- The E-7-1 salary minimum is 31,120,000 KRW/year (approximately 2,593,000 KRW/month) for February 1 through December 31, 2026.
 Performance bonuses do not count toward this figure.

-- →Nearly half of Korean firms admit they do not fully understand E-7 eligibility rules.
+- Nearly half of Korean firms admit they do not fully understand E-7 eligibility rules.
 You may need to explain the process to your own employer.

 Only 33.4% of job-eligible foreign graduates found work in Korea in 2024, compared with 69.5% of Korean graduates.
 The system is difficult, but it is learnable.
 This guide gives you the exact process: which visa track applies to you, what the employer must do, and what to try when E-7 sponsorship is not possible.